 Even when language is a barrier, you can still “meet” people.
 I’ll never forget the woman I sat with on a bus from Pamukkale to Cappadocia in Turkey.
 She snapped her banana in half, skin still on, and gave me one end.
 She then did the same with another banana when we finished our first halves.

-Or the time I traveled by bus from Petra to Amman in Jordan, and children huddled around, practicing English words and showing me their books from school.
+Or the time I traveled by bus from Petra to Amman in Jordan, and children huddled around me, practicing their English and showing me their books from school.

-The wine was free, too.
-And so, the next few hours of the bus ride was “lively” with drunk men.
+And so, the next few hours of the bus ride were “lively” with drunk men.

 5. You May Get to Try New Food